eddyyonnie/voice/Readme.md

     1. Clone or download the Repo
     2. Create a virtual environment
     3. Read the specs and requirements files and Install all the requirements.
-    4. Run ./start.py
+    4. Run server under mamage.py file
     5. Access the application through `localhost:8000`

-# Link to live site

 ## Known bugs
 * No  known bugs.